danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-08-am-i-writing-bad-tests.md

 ---
-title: Am I writing tests?
+title: Am I writing bad tests?
 date:  2011-10-08 12:00:00 +0100
 tags:  .net testing
 ---

-To grow as a developer, there is nothing as good as inviting others to criticize your potential flaws...that as well as reading a book every now and then.
+To grow as a developer, there's nothing better than to invite others to criticize your potential flaws.
+This post will expose my shortcomings as a unit test loving developer.
+Enjoy!

-In real life, you have to be a pragmatic programmer (provided that you are, in fact, a programmer to begin with) and do what is “best” for the project, even if that means releasing a project instead of polishing it to perfection.
+In real life, aiming to be a pragmatic programmer, I aim to do what is “best” for the project, even that means releasing a project with flaws instead of polishing it to perfection.
+In hobby projects, however, I more than often find myself striving for perfection, where this strife often proves folly in hindsight.

-In hobby projects, however, I more than often find myself reaching for this very perfection all the time (however, my earlier attempts of perfection has involved having standardized regions for variables, properties, methods, constructors etc. as well as writing comments for all public members of every class...aka failing).
-I was ruthlessly beaten out of this bad behavior by http://twitter.com/#!/nahojd, to whom I hold eternal gratitude.

-I now suspect that I have become trapped in another bad behavior – the unit test everything trap.
-At its worst, I may not even be writing unit tests, so I invite all readers to comment on if I am out on a bad streak here.
+I now suspect that I have become trapped in another bad behavior – to unit test everything.
+At its worst, I may not even be writing unit tests.
+I thus invite all readers to comment on if I'm out of line here.

 ## The standard setup

-In the standard setup, I have:
+Let's consider a pretty common scenario, where we have a service interface, an interface implementation and an implementation test class:

-- `IGroupInviteService` – this interface has several methods, e.g. AcceptInvite and CreateInvite
+- `IGroupInviteService` – an interface with several methods.
-- `GroupInviteService` – a standard implementation of IGroupInviteService that handles the core processes, with no addons
+- `GroupInviteService` – a standard, core implementation of IGroupInviteService.
-- `GroupInviteServiceBehavior` – a test class that tests every little part of the standard implementation
+- `GroupInviteServiceBehavior` – a test class that tests the standard implementation.

-The setup above works great.
-It is the e-mail setup below that makes me doubt my own competence.
+This setup works great.
+However, as I add more specific implementations, things become a bit nasty.

 ## The e-mail setup

-In the extended e-mail sending setup, I have:
+Consider extending the service model above with an service implementation that sends out e-mails when an invite is successfully created:

-- `EmailSendingGroupInviteService` – facades any IGroupInviteService and sends out an e-mail when an invite is created.
+- `EmailSendingGroupInviteService` – wraps any IGroupInviteService and adds sends e-mails.
-- `EmailSendingGroupInviteServiceBehavior` – a test class that...well, that is the problem.
+- `EmailSendingGroupInviteServiceBehavior` – a test class that...well, this is the problem.

+How can I ensure that this test class only tests the e-mail extensions in this new service?

 ## EmailSendingGroupInviteService

-Before moving on, let’s take a look at the EmailSendingGroupInviteService class.
+Let’s take a look at the `EmailSendingGroupInviteService` class.

 ![EmailSendingGroupInviteService](/assets/blog/2011/2011-10-08-1.png "EmailSendingGroupInviteService")

-As you can see, the e-mail sending part is not yet developed. 😉 As you can also see, the methods only call the base instance.
-Now, let’s look at some tests.
+The e-mail sending part is not yet developed. 😉 As you can also see, the methods only call the base instance.

 ## EmailSendingGroupInviteServiceBehavior

-Let’s take a look at some of the tests in EmailSendingGroupInviteServiceBehavior.
+Let’s take a look at the `EmailSendingGroupInviteServiceBehavior` test class.

 ![EmailSendingGroupInviteServiceBehavior](/assets/blog/2011/2011-10-08-2.png "EmailSendingGroupInviteServiceBehavior")